Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Analysis of Nominal Fall Prediction Algorithm on Omnidirectional Faults

 \subsection{Nominal Lead time classifier}

-When evaluated on in-distribution critical faults, the lead time classifier achieved accuracies of 1.0, 0.95, and 0.74 for the $[0,1]$, $(1,2]$, and $(2,H]$ lead time intervals, respectively \cite{ref:mungai2024fall}.
+When evaluated on in-distribution critical faults, the lead time classifier achieved accuracies of 1.0, 0.95, and 0.74 for the $[0,1]$, $(1,2]$, and $(2,H]$ lead time intervals, respectively.
 However, similar to the critical fault classifier, the lead time classifier performs worse when evaluated on a broader range of critical faults.
 For non-angled critical faults, the classifier, as shown in Table \ref{tab:lead_time_classifier_results_on_normal_and_angled_pushes}, achieves accuracies of 0.82, 0.57, and 0.61 for the $[0,1]$, $(1,2]$, and $(2,H]$ intervals, respectively.
 For angled critical faults, the classifier achieves accuracies of 0.84, 0.63, and 0.55 for the same intervals.
-This decline in performance, as shown in Figure \ref{fig:old_lead_time_classifier_accuracies}, is particularly pronounced for side critical faults.
-These results mirror those of the critical fault classifier and are consistent with expectations, given that the training data consists solely of faults introduced along the sagittal plane.
-Furthermore, the lead time classifier achieves its highest accuracy within the $[0,1]$ interval, which is consistent with the findings in \cite{ref:mungai2024fall}, where it is noted that the number of data points decreases exponentially as lead time increases.
-The asymmetry observed in Figure \ref{fig:old_lead_time_classifier_accuracies} between the left and right sides can be attributed to randomness in data generation, leading to varying force magnitudes even within the same range.
+As shown in Fig. \ref{fig:old_lead_time_classifier_accuracies}, this decline in performance is particularly pronounced for side critical faults.
+These results align with those of the critical fault classifier and are consistent with expectations, especially considering that the lead time classifier achieves its highest accuracy within the $[0,1]$ interval.
+Recall that, as demonstrated in \cite{ref:mungai2024fall}, the number of available data points decreases exponentially as lead time increases.
+The asymmetry observed in Fig. \ref{fig:old_lead_time_classifier_accuracies} between the left and right sides can be attributed to randomness in data generation, leading to varying force magnitudes even within the same range.
 When critical faults from one side are emulated on the other, the lead time classifier produces similar results.